-A neurotoxin is a drug that temporarily paralyzes the muscle.
-I like neurotoxins as a first plan of action because of the immediate gratification, lack of downtime and cost.
-Here’s how they can help your neck.
+A neurotoxin is a drug that temporarily paralyzes the corresponding muscle.
+I like neurotoxins as the first line of attack on a turkey neck because of the immediate gratification, lack of downtime and cost.

 - Saggy Neck Skin – When injected along the jawline it not only lifts the jowls a bit but tightens the lose skin under the chin.

 - Platysmal Bands (0 to 4 rated) – When injected along the length of these bands, Botox (or Dysport) will relax the muscles making them less prominent.

 - Crepey Skin – A few well-placed Botox (or Dysport) can temporarily tighten a crepey neck, making it feel tighter and less tissue papery.